TeekshaHarish/DocAppointment/README.md

 ## Contribution Guidelines

 Thank you for considering contributing to this project!
 We welcome contributions from everyone.
+Star the repo if you like it 💫

 Before contributing, please take a moment to review the following guidelines: